 My favourite, and especially now you can book hostels!
 They have really good deals and so many ways to search that you can find everything you need here.
 Plus now they have private apartments too, without Airbnb fees.

 Great to check out the reviews for any hostel you’re looking to book and also to lay out all the options for booking!
-Usually you only need to pay a small deposit so if plans change it’s not much to lose, and you can get the insurance for around an extra dollar incase things do!
+Usually, you only need to pay a small deposit so if plans change it’s not much to lose, and you can get the insurance for around an extra dollar in case things do!

 I love staying in Airbnb accommodation, although I’m partial to the entire house option.
 It makes me feel more like a local when I travel and I love the quirkier options!
-If you use the link above you’ll get £25 off you first booking (or the US$ equivalent!)
+If you use the link above you’ll get £25 off your first booking (or the US$ equivalent!)